 Ferrets can suffer from tumors in any part of their bodies, ranging from benign cancers of the skin to aggressive malignant tumors of internal organs.
 Many ferrets are affected by tumors of the lymphoid system (lymph nodes and lymphatic tissue of the spleen, liver, and bone marrow).
 This handout describes lymphoma and lymphosarcoma.
 These terms are typically used synonymously, however, lymphosarcoma suggests malignant lymphoma.
 They are used synonymously in this handout.

 What is lymphoma?

-The clinical signs depend on the type of tumor, organ involved and the stage of the disease.
-Ferrets may be show no symtoms for years.
+The clinical signs depend on the type of tumor, the organ involved, and the stage of the disease.
+Ferrets may be asymptomatic for months to years.
 In young ferrets, lymphomas may appear suddenly and progress rapidly.
-In adult ferrets lymphomas tend to be more chronic (long term) and survival times are often longer.
-There is NO documentation of a genetic base for these tumors.
-The sex of the animal is significant.
+In adult ferrets, lymphomas tend to be more long-term, with survival times often longer.

 How is lymphoma diagnosed?

 In adult ferrets, the enlargement of peripheral lymph nodes is an important sign, as is the enlargement of the spleen, although the spleen can enlarge without tumors being present.
 A surgical biopsy of an enlarged lymph node or suspected tumor can provide a definitive diagnosis.
 Blood tests should be reviewed to look for changes in the blood profile that might suggest organ involvement.
 A bone marrow biopsy may be considered with certain blood changes.